How to use NTFS on Mac

 How to format a hard drive in NTFS on Mac?

-If you want to format a hard drive in NTFS file format using your Mac, you need to employ third-party solutions.
+If you want to format a hard drive in NTFS file format on Mac, you need to employ third-party solutions.
 One such solution is iBoysoft NTFS for Mac, discussed earlier in this post and available with your Setapp subscription.
 Just install the app, connect your hard drive, and use its tools to format to NTFS.

 How to format a partition to NTFS on Mac?